We Hiked Maunawili Falls in Oahu, Hawaii and Lived to Tell About It!

 Typically Noah would climb up and jump into the pool of water that forms around the base of a waterfall, but he was so irritated with me he wouldn’t.
 Not even for a cool photo!

-Now back at the waterfall we see the trail we can in on and I think well, we will just be more careful this time and stick to the trail.
+Now back at the waterfall we see the trail we came in on and I think well, we will just be more careful this time and stick to the trail.
 And we did.

 Now you know the “Real Travel” story behind these photos.
 Despite all of this I would recommend doing this hike.
 Had we not gone the wrong way it would have been just the right length.